axibase/axibase-collector-docs/atsd-server-connection.md

 ### Delivery

-The collector implements a file-based cache to temporarily store commands that are not delivered to the target database due to network and other errors.
+Collector implements a file-based cache to temporarily store commands that are not delivered to the target database due to network and other errors.

 The pending commands are retained for the duration of time specified in the **Command Retention Interval** setting on the **Admin > Application Settings** page.